raspberrypilearning/do-it-pass-it/en/step_2.md

+## Did you know?
+The Simon electronic memory game was first made in 1978.
+It has a microcontroller (mini computer like the micro:bit), electronics components code and a plastic case.
+The Bop it! game introduced in 1996 uses similar technology to create a game with voice commands and a variety of inputs.
+Now technology has reached the point where young people can make their own electronic games using programmable devices such as the BBC micro:bit, Arduino and Raspberry Pi.

+## Discuss
+What electronic toys and games have you played with?

 ## Display an action

 The micro:bit has a display of 25 red LED lights that provide an **output**.
 You will program the display to show an action for the player to perform.